tomviljo/levelshifter/FILE_FORMAT.md

 It is possible to render two or more animations as layers on the same screen, even updating at different frequencies.

 To do this, follow the previous section but allocate an intermediary buffer and set of counters for each animation and render them to each buffer in parallel.

 Also allocate a final buffer where all intermediary buffers are combined.

-When any intermediary buffer has changed, the final buffer needs to updated.
+When any intermediary buffer has changed, the final buffer needs to be updated.

 First, copy the intermediary buffer of the base layer to the final buffer.